 This technique doesn’t apply to “pre-germinated” potatoes purchased in horticulture stores.
 Pre-germinated potatoes are already ready to plant.

-Potato germination is applicable to:
+Potato germination applies to:

-- plants purchased ungerminated
+- tubers purchased ungerminated (even from grocery stores!)

-- and potatoes harvested during the previous year.
+- and potatoes harvested during the previous year

 How to germinate potatoes

-- The ideal preservation temperature ranges between 40°F and 50°F (10°C to 15°C).
+- Ideally, the temperature should hover between 40°F and 50°F (10°C to 15°C).

 - Potatoes take around 4 to 6 weeks to germinate.